ncov19-us/ncov19-sms-bot-api/README.md

 ## 5️⃣ Contributing

-When contributing to this repository, please read [CONTRUBTION](./CONTRIBUTION.md) guide.
+When contributing to this repository, please read CONTRIBUTION guide below.

 Please note we have a [CODE OF CONDUCT](./CODE_OF_CONDUCT.md).
 Please follow it in all your interactions with the project.